 How to Recover From a Negative Pregnancy Test

-Stay connected to your partner
+Stay connected to your husband

 Maybe it’s as simple as holding one another when you cry over the negative pregnancy test, or going for quiet walks together.
 The most important thing is to stay real and honest about your feelings, even if it’s just to yourself (because not all feelings have to be shared).